-- 16. Pursuant to §19.705 of Regulation 19 and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311, the permittee shall maintain monthly records of the number of drums solidified by the POLYM process together with the dates of the bed exchanges which shall demonstrate compliance with Specific Condition 15c.
-Records shall be updated by the fifteenth day of the month following the month to which the records pertain.
-These records shall be kept on site, and shall be made available to Department personnel upon request.
-A twelve month rolling average and each individual month's data shall be kept on site and made available to Department personnel upon request. - 17.
-Pursuant to §19.705 of Regulation 19 and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311, the permittee may vent the blend tanks and thin tanks to the atmosphere while blending and thinning any "in-process" base resin during the scheduled annual maintenance shut-down of the T.O.
+9. The permittee will maintain monthly records which demonstrate compliance with Specific Condition 8.
+Records will be updated by the fifteenth day of the month following the month to which the records pertain.
+These records will be kept on site and will be made available to Department personnel upon request.
+A twelve month rolling average and each individual month's data will be kept on site and made available to Department personnel upon request. [§18.1004 of Regulation 18 and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311]

+- 10. The permittee may vent the blend tanks and thin tanks to the atmosphere while blending and thinning any "in-process" base resin during the scheduled annual maintenance shut-down of the T.O.
 The T.O. must be restarted and placed in service immediately after completion of the scheduled maintenance.
-The following conditions shall apply when the tanks are vented directly to the atmosphere: - a.
-The reactor shall be shut-down and at ambient temperature. - b.
-The product's temperature shall not exceed 120EF during the process. - c.
-Ashland shall not blend more than 2,000,000 pounds of product while venting to the atmosphere. - d.
-Ashland shall maintain records of all blending and thinning operations during the scheduled maintenance shut-down period.
-The records shall be kept on site, maintained for a period of two years, and shall be provided to Department personnel upon request.
-These records shall include the following: - (i) The date and the process time in hours and minutes of each batch. - (ii) The quantity of product processed in each batch and the total quantity for the shut-down period. - (iii) The maximum process temperature. - 18.
-Pursuant to §19.705 of Regulation 19 and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311, the facility shall be limited to venting to the atmosphere 14 days of scheduled maintenance shut-down periods in any calendar year.
+The following conditions will apply when the tanks are vented directly to the atmosphere: [§19.705 of Regulation 19, §18.1004 of Regulation 18, and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311] - a.
+The reactor will be shut-down and at ambient temperature. - b.
+The product's temperature will not exceed 120EF during the process. - c.
+Ashland will not blend more than 2,000,000 pounds of product while venting to the atmosphere. - d.
+Ashland will maintain records of all blending and thinning operations during the scheduled maintenance shut-down period.
+The records will be kept on site, maintained for a period of two years, and will be provided to Department personnel upon request.
+These records will include the following: - (i) The date and the process time in hours and minutes of each batch. - (ii) The quantity of product processed in each batch and the total quantity for the shut-down period. - (iii) The maximum process temperature. - 11.
+The facility will be limited to venting to the atmosphere for 14 days of scheduled maintenance shut-down periods in any calendar year. [§19.705 of Regulation 19, §18.1004 of Regulation 18, and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311]